cortinico/kotlin-gradle-plugin-template/README.md

 This template is designed to use Kotlin everywhere.
 The build files are written using [**Gradle Kotlin DSL**](https://docs.gradle.org/current/userguide/kotlin_dsl.html) as well as the [Plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block) to setup the build.

-Dependencies are centralized inside the [Dependencies.kt](buildSrc/src/main/java/Dependencies.kt) file in the `buildSrc` folder.
-Please note that there is another [Dependencies.kt](plugin-build/buildSrc/src/main/java/Dependencies.kt) inside the included build to keep the versions isolated.
+Dependencies are centralized inside the [libs.versions.toml](gradle/libs.versions.toml).

 Moreover, a minimalistic Gradle Plugin is already provided in Kotlin to let you easily start developing your own around it.